Painting Tones and Colors.

 Spend some time thinking about how colors fade into the distance.
 Don’t ignore it.

-- Pure black can be called a bright tone or you might call it a dark tone or deep tone when it is compared to grey.
+- Pure black can be called a bright tone or you might call it a dark tone or deep tone.

 - Warm tones are colors closer to red.